Is Banning China VPN Hindering the Country’s Progress?

 As a matter of fact, some VPN works better in specific areas but may not even connect in other regions.
 This is because of Great Firewall which is more intense in big cities like Shanghai.

 To get around with the issue, we advise you select a VPN with a money back guarantee, so you can claim a refund if the service doesn’t work in your area.
 Currently, PureVPN and ExpressVPN are among the providers who offer a money back guarantee.

 Customer support is the first source of assistance that a subscriber seeks at times of query.
 We suggest users choose a service with a range of support channels, including FAQs, email ticketing, and live chat tech support.
 Moreover, we recommend users to test the support system of a VPN service, inquire them about service features and check if gives a prompt response.

 How to Enhance The Use of China VPN

 The Great Firewall of China might look mighty and formidable, but there are many vague areas in its implementation.
-This raises various questions about GFW as different websites and web based services work in certain provinces but not in others.
-Similarly, the blockages are also inconsistent throughout China as some websites are not entirely blocked while others (which don’t seem antagonizing at all) are completely blocked.
+This raises various questions about GFW as different websites and web-based services to work in certain provinces but not in others.
+Similarly, the blockages are also inconsistent throughout China as some websites are not entirely blocked while others (which don’t seem to antagonize at all) are completely blocked.